The 20 best books about Antarctica

 Bücher über die Antarktis allein klassisches Cover

-The history of the Antarctic expedition of the American discoverer Admiral Byrd in 1934 immediately became a bestseller after its publication.
-He was already an international hero after flowning the first flights over the North and South Pole.
-His plan for this latest adventure was to spend six months alone at the end of the world and collect weather data.
-It is not surprising that things went terribly wrong.
+The story of American explorer Admiral Byrd's 1934 Antarctic expedition became an instant bestseller upon its publication.
+He was already an international hero after flying the first flights over the North and South Poles.
+His plan for this latest adventure was to spend six months alone at the edge of the world collecting weather data.
+Unsurprisingly, things went horribly wrong.

 Bücher über die Antarktis Pinterest Pin